PrimeTimeTran/next-blog/data/blog/appium-mocha.md

 In this walkthrough we'll complete the following automation tests for our app's Auth screen.

-- [✔] should display header
+- [✔] should (load successfully)
-- [✔] should change colors when clicked
+- [✔] should respond to user interaction
 - [✔] should display an error message when an invalid email is entered
 - [✔] should display an error message when an invalid password is entered
 - [✔] should not display an error message when valid email & password is entered
-- [✔] should navigate to success screen after form is submitted
+- [✔] should navigate to success screen after form is submitted with valid email & password

 ## Dependencies